DeepLearnPhysics/larcv3/README.md

 # LArCV (Version 3)
 Software framework for image(2D)/volumetric(3D) data processing with APIs to interface deep neural network open-source softwares, written in C++ with extensive Python supports.
 Originally developed for analyzing data from [time-projection-chamber (TPC)](https://en.wikipedia.org/wiki/Time_projection_chamber).
 It is then converted to be a generic tool to handle 2D-projected images and 3D-voxelized data.
 LArCV is particularly suitable for sparse data processing.

-***Note*** This repository is re-created from LArbys/LArCV repository, referred to as larbys version.
+***Note for larcv2*** This repository (referring to larcv2) is re-created from LArbys/LArCV repository, referred to as larbys version.
 The larbys version is still under active development for analysis purpose in MicroBooNE experiment.
 This repository is split for more generic technical R&D work in October 2017.

+***Note for larcv3*** This repository (referring to larcv3) is forked by coreyjadams in early 2019 to remove ROOT dependencies.
+It is still under active development but is in "beta" release as the python bindings, build system, dataformat are all working.
+The training interface works, and seems to perform reasonably but there have not been benchmark comparisons yet.

 ## Installation